 If you would prefer, pick up a picnic lunch to-go from New Morning Bakery to enjoy it in the serene wetlands of the William L. Finley National Wildlife Refuge.
 Known for its winter birding, walk along the various trails to find flocks of geese, ducks and swans - you may even spot a bald eagle.

 After birding, take the scenic route back to Corvallis and stop in Philomath.
-Weekend days, enjoy a wine sampling from Compton Family Wines and Spindrift Cellars or grab a craft beer at Dirt Road Brewing.
+Weekend days, enjoy a wine sampling from Compton Family Wines or grab a craft beer at Dirt Road Brewing.
 Dirt Road Brewing has several dinner options, or head to the Courtyard by Marriott Corvallis.
 Downtown Corvallis has great dinner options walking distance from your hotel.
-Big River Restaurant and Bar brings the flavor of the Willamette Valley to your plate with local organic ingredient or enjoy Asian fusion plates at Magenta.
+Castor Kitchen + Bar brings the flavor of the Willamette Valley to your plate with local organic ingredients or enjoy Asian fusion plates at Magenta.

 Breakfast in Corvallis can be quick and quirky like a donut from Benny’s Donuts or the casual bustling breakfast favorite Wise Cracks Cafe.
 For locally-roasted coffee pick up a cup for the road at Coffee Culture before leaving town.